Find smallest and largest unique number

 Array formula in cell G11:

-This array formula is dynamic meaning it returns a different value in each cell, simply copy cell G11 and paste it to cells below.
+This array formula in G11 is dynamic meaning it returns a different value in each cell, simply copy cell G11 and paste it to cells below.
 The ROW function utilizes a relative cell reference that changes when the formula is copied.

 Explaining array formula in cell D11